Membership Retention Strategies from Association Experts

 1. Conduct listening tours.

-A listening tour is a structured set of meetings that gives your association leaders a chance to listen to what their members and staff have to say about their experiences.
+A listening tour is a structured series of meetings that gives your association leaders a chance to hear what members and staff have to say about their experiences.
 For example, an association executive might plan dinners with each association chapter.
-During the dinners, they’ll have members reflect on their experiences and ask them open-ended questions, guiding the conversation so they can gather diverse perspectives.
+During the dinners, they’ll have members reflect on their experiences and ask open-ended questions that guide the conversation to gather diverse perspectives.

 When we asked association executives about why listening tours are so important and effective, this is what they had to say: